Universal Breakfast Coming to More Schools in Wake County

 Photo courtesy of USDA

 In June, the Wake County Board of Commissioners voted to expand Universal School Breakfast (USB) to 15 more elementary schools in the Wake County Public School System (WCPSS) and allocated $90,000 to support this.
-To date, the schools have not yet been identified, but they are likely to be selected based on the free and reduced (F&R) lunch rate population.
+To date, the schools have not yet been identified, but they are likely to be selected based on the free and reduced (F&R) lunch rate population visit our website.

 USB allows all students to eat breakfast for free, eliminating the perception that school breakfast is only for students from low-income households and allowing more children to enjoy the benefits of starting the school day with a nutritious breakfast.
 Twelve WCPSS schools currently offer USB; six of these programs were started in the past year.
 To be successful, some schools have innovated; for instance, serving breakfast in the classroom versus the cafeteria.